-Shipping will need new low/zero-carbon fuels to achieve the levels of ambition of the IMO's Initial GHG Strategy.
-This includes ensuring achieving a reduction in the carbon intensity of international shipping by at least 40% by 2030 and a significant further reduction in carbon intensity to achieve the 2050 level of ambition – cutting GHG emissions by 50%, in line with IMO's vision to ultimately phase out GHG emissions as soon as possible in this century.
+Shipping will need new zero or near-zero GHG emission fuels to achieve the levels of ambition of the 2023 IMO Strategy on Reduction of GHG Emissions from Ships.
+This includes ensuring achieving a reduction in the carbon intensity of international shipping by at least 40% by 2030 and a significant further reduction in carbon intensity to achieve the 2050 level of ambition – to reach net-zero GHG emissions by or around, i.e. close to, 2050, taking into account different national circumstances.

 According to projections in the Fourth IMO GHG Study 2020, about 64% of the total amount of CO2 reduction from shipping in 2050 will be achieved using alternative low/zero-carbon fuels.

-ISWG-GHG 9, which took place from 15-17 September 2021, initiated concrete work on the development of LCA Guidelines, and agreed that there was a need to develop a procedure with clear and objective criteria to be used to determine default emission values, or actual values under certain circumstances, including documentation, verification, and certification.
+ISWG-GHG 9, which took place from 15-17 September 2021, initiated concrete work on the development of Guidelines on life cycle GHG intensity of marine fuels (LCA Guidelines), and agreed that there was a need to develop a procedure with clear and objective criteria to be used to determine default emission values, or actual values under certain circumstances, including documentation, verification, and certification.

 Global Industry Alliance on Low Carbon Shipping

-In the context of IMO's Global Industry Alliance on Low Carbon Shipping, there is also a work-stream on lifecycle GHG assessments.
+IMO's Global Industry Alliance on Low Carbon Shipping is also working on life cycle GHG assessments.

 More information on the Global Industry Alliance can be found here: https://greenvoyage2050.imo.org/about-the-gia/